cockroachdb/cockroach-cloud-sdk-go/docs/FolderResource.md

 ### NewFolderResource

-`func NewFolderResource(name string, organizationId string, parentId string, path []PathSegment, resourceId string, resourceType FolderResourceTypeType, ) *FolderResource`
+`func NewFolderResource(labels map[string]string, name string, organizationId string, parentId string, path []PathSegment, resourceId string, resourceType FolderResourceTypeType, ) *FolderResource`

 NewFolderResource instantiates a new FolderResource object.
 This constructor will assign default values to properties that have it defined,